 I also work with students looking to improve performance onto to higher percentiles.
 I like to work by building upon the knowledge you already have, increasing complexity until you master a specific subject.
 Be aware that it can often take time to go from a good score to the highest score.
 So we will work out an efficient study plan that will get you there in time.

 For students working on standardized tests, I like to work on both subject knowledge and test taking strategies.
 So much of these tests is knowing how they work, and using their clues to understand what the best answer is!
 Don't worry we can get there together.
 Having taken the SAT, MCAT, and the GRE has made a total pro at test-taking strategies.
 Can't wait to help you get there too.

 One other thing I like to touch base on is Competition Math and Science.
 I was a math and science competitor all throughout high school, so I understand the passion and the frustration that can come from it.
 I participated in math summer camps, and took home medals in the American Chemical Society, the Junior Engineering Technical Society, the Science Bowl, and other smaller local competitions.
-It takes a driven person to compete in Math and Science subjects, so if you're looking to improve in these I'll be glad to help you.
+I was also a English and Spanish debater and entered several of my writting compositions into different competitions and workshops.
+It takes a driven person to put your work out there and to compete in Math, Verbal and Science, so if you're looking to improve in these I'll be glad to help you.

 SAT Math: 700

 MCAT Verbal Reasoning: 10

 The Beach (Hey there summer!), Reading (Suspense, horror, fantasy, young adult!), TV shows, Running, Movies